fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - David H. Freedman, [How Junk Food Can End Obesity](http://www.theatlantic.com/magazine/archive/2013/07/how-junk-food-can-end-obesity/309396/?single_page=true), _The Atlantic_ (August 2013).
 - Tom Philpott, [Why The Atlantic’s Defense of Junk Food Fails](http://www.motherjones.com/tom-philpott/2013/06/fat-chance-why-atlantics-defense-junk-food-fails), _Mother Jones_ (August 2013).

 These readings are both straightforward enough that they don't need much of an introduction.
 Yet I want to be clear they are BOTH deeply flawed and that's why it's fun for us to dissect them as a pair.
 Pay close attention to the RHETORIC of these articles---the way they are trying to persuade you.

-Some questions that will help to evaluate the rhetoric: What assumptions about people/society/health are each making?
-How do the authors use "science" to argue their point?
-How does each NOT address issues or concerns that they should?
+Some (at this point in the course, hopefully familiar) questions that will help to evaluate the rhetoric:
+- What assumptions about people/society/health are each making?
+- How do the authors use "science" to argue their point?
+- How does each NOT address issues or concerns that they should?

 {% include alert.html class='danger' title='Reading reflection' text="
 Everyone writes on the same question today: Is Philpott's reply to Freedman effective?
 Does he really refute Freedman's argument?
 Does he characterize it accurately?
 Are they really talking about the same things?
 Does Philpott use the history of diet and health effectively (considering what you've learned in this course)?